 APPENDIX I-Solicitations for Special Needs Plan Proposal

-Solicitations For Special Needs Plan Proposal
+Solicitations forfor Special Needs Plan Proposal

 Specific Requirements for Dual-eligible SNPs: All 2011 applicants seeking to offer a new or expand the service area of an existing dual-eligible SNP must have a contract with the State Medicaid agency overlapping the CMS MA contracting period.
 Under the State Medicaid agency contract, the MA organization must meet all of the contractual terms listed in the State Medicaid Agency Contract Upload Document which is a separate document included in the application packet.
 Specifically, the MA organization must retain responsibility for providing, or contracting for benefits to be provided, for individuals entitled to receive medical assistance under Title XIX.
 Please note that State Medicaid agencies are not required to enter into contracts with MA organizations for dual-eligible SNPs.